Saving & Spending Budgeting & Expenses

 One of the best ways to start budgeting is by reviewing your monthly income and expenses, which may include looking over bank accounts and credit card payments.
 This will give you exact numbers on the amount of money you have coming in and how much money is going out.

-In addition, you’ll know what your money is being spent on.
-Once you have everything tracked, you’ll know where you can cut expenses and what adjustments need to be made to your spending plan.
+Once you have everything tracked, you’ll know where you can cut expenses and what adjustments to make to your spending plan.

 What’s the 50/30/20 budgeting rule?